danielfenske/react-gallery/README.md

 ![Wireframe](./wireframes/image-gallery-wireframe.png)

 ### Built with:
-- React.jsx
+- React
 - CSS3
-- JavaScript
+- Node.js
-- jQuery
+- postgreSQL

 ### Acknowledgement

-This project is implemented into the curriculum taught at Prime Academy to strengthen our understanding of HTML, CSS3, and Javascript.
+This project is implemented into the curriculum taught at Prime Academy to strengthen our understanding of react as it relates to the fullstack.